mesosphere/cd-demo/README.md

 3. Ensure you have a DC/OS cluster available.
 1 node will work but more than 1 node is preferable to demonstrate build parallelism.

-4. Export the demo Docker Hub password (NOT the DC/OS cluster password) to an environment variable (ideally put it in your ~/.bashrc).
+4. Export the demo Docker Hub password (NOT the DC/OS cluster password) to an environment variable.
 You will need to replace the password here with the password for the `cddemo` user with permission to push to `mesosphere/cd-demo-app` (or your own repo, if you override the `--org` and `--username` flags later):

     ```
     export PASSWORD=mypass123